keldavale/uvms-simulator/doc/userdoc.rst

    Useful launch-file options:

-   ``robot_controller:=forward_effort_controller``
-    starts demo and spawns effort controller.
-Robot can be then controlled using ``forward_effort_controller`` as described below.
+   - ``robot_controller:=forward_effort_controller``: Starts the demo and spawns an effort controller, allowing the robot to be controlled using the ``forward_effort_controller``.

-   ``robot_controller:=forward_current_controller``
-    starts demo and spawns current controller.
-Robot can be then controlled using ``forward_current_controller`` as described below.
+   - ``robot_controller:=forward_current_controller``: Starts the demo and spawns a current controller, allowing the robot to be controlled using the ``forward_current_controller``.

-   The launch file loads and starts the robot hardware, controllers and opens *RViz*.
-   In starting terminal you will see a lot of output from the hardware implementation showing its internal states.
+   The launch file will load and start the robot hardware, controllers, and open *RViz*.
+You will see extensive output from the hardware implementation in the terminal, showing its internal states.

+3. **Check Hardware Interface**

-3. Check if the hardware interface loaded properly, by opening another terminal and executing
+   Verify that the hardware interface has loaded properly by running:

    .. code-block:: shell